ChristianChimi/Australian-HealthCare-Cancer/README.md

 Hi!
 This is a data analysis based on Australian public health database, cancer section.

 Steps:
-  - First cleaning: drop NaN values for years where we don't hace cancer information.
+  - Pre-processing: drop NaN values for years where we don't hace cancer information.
-  - Dividing Dataset into Incidence and Mortality Dataframes.
+  - Segmentation: Dividing Dataset into Incidence and Mortality Dataframes, also create a different DF for uterine cancer.
-  - Melt and pivot uterine cancer by age (for clustering)
+  - Data Reshgaping: Melt and pivot uterine cancer by age (for clustering)

 EDA:
   - Plot of cancer incidence and mortality by age.